AIS FREQUENTLY ASKED QUESTIONS

 14. What are the differences between AIS Class A and B devices?
 See a comparison of AIS Class A and Class B devices here.

 15. Is the USCG considering expanding AIS carriage to other vessels or outside of VTS areas?
 Notwithstanding that the Coast Guard strongly encourages the use of AIS, we have no plans to expand AIS carriage beyond our latest Final Rule (80 FR 5281:1/30/2015 as published, 80 FR 17326:4/1/2015 as corrected, 80 FR 20250:4/7/2016 effective date) which required AIS carriage and it’s use on most commercial self-propelled vessels operating on U.S. navigable waters as mandated by the AIS requirements of Regulation V/19.2.4 of the Safety of Life at Sea Convention and Sec.
 102 of the Maritime Transportation Security Act of 2002 (46 U.S.C.
 70114).
 Comments submitted, supporting documents, and the regulatory analysis to this and our proposed rulemaking (73 FR 76295) can be found at www.regulations.gov [Search: USCG-2005-21869].
 See printer-friendly PDF formats of these 2015 requirements, our 2008 proposed rule, an amalgamation of both, our 2003 requirements (68 FR 60599), and, a chart-comparison of all three.

 16. How can I get a copy of an AIS presentation I saw or heard about?
 You can download recent presentations given by the Coast Guard Office of Navigation Systems.

-18. Can I use AIS to locate my nets, pots, traps, moorings, etc.?
-There are no outright prohibitions to use AIS (i.e. AIS AtoN) to mark nets, pots, traps or moorings, etc (also, see IALA Recommendation 1016 – Mobile Marine Aids to Navigation).
-However, it is not permissible to do so with AIS equipment intended for use on vessels, (i.e. AIS Class A or B devices), for lifesaving (i.e. AIS SART, MOB AIS, EPIRB AIS), or with devices that are not FCC certified and licensed; such as most low cost devices marketed or sold on the internet for this purpose.
-Per 47 CFR §§ 2.803, 2.805, non-FCC authorized radio devices may not be sold, marketed or used in the U.S.
+18. Can I use AIS to mark nets, pots, traps, moorings, offshore platforms, rigs, or as a race marks, etc.?
+There are no outright prohibitions to use AIS (i.e. AIS AtoN) as a marker (see Types of AIS and IALA Recommendation 1016 – Mobile Marine Aids to Navigation).
+However, it is not permissible to do so with equipment intended for use on vessels, (i.e. AIS Class A or B devices), for lifesaving (i.e. AIS SART, MOB AIS, EPIRB AIS), or with devices that are not FCC certified and licensed.
+See 47 CFR §§ 2.803, 2.805, 2.301, and 80.13 regarding licensing, station identity, and the prohibition to sell, market, or use radio devices that are not FCC authorized (search, Equipment Class: AIS).
+Also, see FCC Enforcement Advisory Public Notice DA-18-1211.